mrmxf/smpte-reg-lmt/smpte-process/lmt-web-narrative.md

 3. New SMPTE logo
 4. update to control document to reflect url change
 5. update to conversion tool archicture to allow better IO with contributors
+6. JSON validation schema created and tested
+7. converter tested with historic exports from Synaptica
+8. New SMPTE submission  document 50% complete

 In addition the entire tools suite has be re-written to make it more usable for end-users and maintainers.

+#### Required - Pending work

+1. complete the SMPTE document (eta 2022-01-15
+2. update the SMPTE project document with proponents who are SMPTE standards members

-#### Pending work
+#### Optional -  Pending work

 1. reverse conversion to MESA/Synaptical XML (needs sample mesa document)
-2. update to control document
-3. docker encapsulation for simplified deployment
+2. docker encapsulation for simplified deployment
-4. simplify conversion workflow with some automation helpers
+3. simplify conversion workflow with some automation helpers
-5. implement the difference tool
+4. implement the difference tool

 #### work complete